 Professionally known as Anaïs Nin, Angela Anaïs Juana Antolina Rosa Edelmira Nin y Culmell (February 21, 1903 – January 14, 1977), one of the most renowned novelists of the last century can teach us a thing or two about having a happy marriage.

-Anaïs Nin, one of the most renowned novelists of the last century, can teach us a thing or two about having a great marriage.
+She is profoundly known for her extensive volumes of female erotica.
 Her famous short erotic novels captured the essence of true intimacy and expressed her core ideology that understanding our partner on a deeper level is more valuable than physical affection.
-If you’re missing intimacy in your marriage you should read Anaïs Nin’s ideas on love and understanding.
+They, implicitly, provide great insight on marriage tips on what makes a good marriage.

 To Miss Intimacy in Your Marriage is to Miss Understanding

 But it’s these things that can create a deeper bond between two people – if you let them.
 Only when your partner knows your deepest fears does he truly know the real you.
 Maybe you’re afraid he’ll see you in a different light.
 Maybe you’re afraid he’ll love you less than before.

 To Miss Understanding is to Miss Love

-Over time, it will lose some of its hold over you and might cause you to doubt the very foundations of your marriage.
-Intimacy and understanding, however, are the cornerstones of a happy partnership.
-According to Anaïs Nin, love cannot exist without these essential components.
-If you genuinely want to create lasting love, you first need to create mutual understanding.
-And to create mutual understanding you need intimacy.
+Over time, it will lose some of its hold over you and might cause you to doubt the very foundations of your happy marriage.
+Intimacy and understanding, however, are the cornerstones of a happy marriage.
+Anaïs Nin also talks about how to keep your marriage strong.
+One of the successful marriage tips is to be aware that love cannot exist without these essential components.
+If you genuinely want to create lasting love and a happy marriage, you first need to create mutual understanding.
+And to create mutual understanding, you need intimacy.

 Wise Words from a French Novelist